DAY 2: Anxiety Series

 May 18, 2017

-As the editors and I were mulling over what we wanted to write an article series on, the topic that consistently came up among our group of editors was anxiety.
+As the editors and I were mulling over what to write about for this series, the topic that consistently came up was academic anxiety.

-So, we decided to write about it, in a three day article series, that explores the questions of where anxiety starts and how it is dealt with, specifically here, at Cambridge High School.
+So we decided to write about it in a three-day series that explores the questions surrounding where anxiety starts and how students deal with it, specifically here, at Cambridge High School.

-The reporting done from our staff has led us to content such as AP classes to college admissions, to the emotional effects of anxiety.
+Our reporting has led us to issues such as AP classes, college admission requirements and the emotional effects of anxiety.

 Part 4: Parents